thingsiplay/fpath/doc/fmt.md

 use this command only when really needed.

-IMPORTANT: Unlike the `filter` command, this command will run the program in a sub shell, for every line at least once!
-That means this can slow down the execution of the script considerably.
+IMPORTANT: Unlike the `filter` command, this command will run the program in a sub shell, for every path and line!
+This means it will slow down the execution of the script considerably.
 Not recommended for use with a huge number of files.
 Normally this command shouldn't be needed for most cases.

 ```
 {!PROG:ARGS} {/!}